o3de/o3de.org/content/docs/user-guide/learning-guide/tutorials/scripting/script-canvas/tutorial-trigger-areas.md

 ---
 description: ' Learn how to create trigger areas to open and close doors using Script Canvas, Open 3D Engine''s visual scripting system. '
+linktitle: Opening and Closing a Door with Trigger Areas and Variables
 title: 'Script Canvas Tutorial: Opening and Closing a Door with Trigger Areas and Variables'
+weight: 200
 ---
-# Script Canvas Tutorial: Opening and Closing a Door with Trigger Areas and Variables {#script-canvas-tutorial-trigger-areas}

 In the following tutorial, you create a door that opens and closes when your controllable sphere enters and exits a trigger area\.